 Where the threshold for an allegation is met, there is specific guidance in the School's Child Protection and Safeguarding Policy on how to respond.
 Any allegation against people who work with children should be reported immediately to the Head or in her absence the Deputy Head Pastoral.
-The LADO will then be informed within one working day of the allegation in line with the expectations laid out in Working Together to Safeguard Children (July 2018) and Keeping Children Safe in Education (September 2023).
+The LADO will then be informed within one working day of the allegation in line with the expectations laid out in Working Together to Safeguard Children (July 2018 and the update of 2023) and Keeping Children Safe in Education (September 2023).